AdaCore/spark2014/docs/ug/usage_scenarios.rst

   possible explicit raising of exceptions in the program.

-The analysis of |GNATprove| can take into account characteristics of the target by specifying a :ref:`Target Parameterization`.
+The analysis of |GNATprove| can take into account characteristics of the target (size and alignment of standard scalar types, endianness) by specifying a :ref:`Target Parameterization`.

 How to Use |SPARK| for Portability
 ----------------------------------